Blueyescat/dsabp-js/README.md

 - Encoded blueprint values aren't forced to be valid in the game.
 (Allows experimenting)
 - The generated blueprint strings won't be identical to what the game generates and may be shorter or longer.
 - In Node.js, the built-in [zlib](https://nodejs.org/api/zlib.html) module is used for  deflate and inflate operations, and the [Buffer](https://nodejs.org/api/buffer.html) class is used for Base64 operations.
 In the browser, the [fflate](https://github.com/101arrowz/fflate) library (8.3KB) and the [atob-btoa](https://github.com/Blueyescat/dsabp-js/blob/main/src/injBrowser.ts) functions are used.
 The [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API) is not used for a few reasons.
-- I do plan to add item and shape enums.
+- I do plan to add shape enum.

 ## Install
 #### Node.js